A survey of group actions on 4-manifolds: Non-simply connected -manifolds

 \subsection{Particular $4$--manifolds}

-One of the simplest non-simply connected $4$--manifolds is $S^{1}\times S^{3}$. \begin{question} What is the classification of group actions on $S^{1}\times S^{3}$? \end{question} Kwasik and Jahren \cite{JahrenKwasik2008} have given a thorough study of free involutions on $S^{1}\times S^{3}$.
-The case of free actions of $C_{p}$, $p$ odd, should actually be easier.
-In the non-free (orientation preserving) case the fixed point set should be a $2$--torus.
+One of the simplest non-simply connected $4$--manifolds is $S^{1}\times S^{3}$. \begin{question} What is the classification of group actions on $S^{1}\times S^{3}$? \end{question} Jahren and Kwasik \cite{JahrenKwasik2011} have given a thorough study of free involutions on $S^{1}\times S^{3}$. {There are four possible homotopy types for the quotient manifolds.
+In what is perhaps the most interesting case the quotient is homotopy equivalent to $\mathbb{R}P^{4}\# \mathbb{R}P^{4}$, and there are infinitely many quotients up to homeomorphism.
+See also Brookman, Davis, and Khan \cite{BrookmanDavisKhan2007} for the latter case and its higher-dimensional analog.
+The case of free actions of $C_{p}$, $p$ an odd prime (or just odd and square free) has its own special subtleties and has recently been studied by Khan \cite{KhanArXiv2014}.
+In particular Khan showed the existence of non-standard actions.

+I am unaware of any work on non-free actions on $S^{1}\times S^{3}$.
+In this (orientation preserving) case the fixed point set should be a $2$--torus. }

-It makes sense to study the vastly richer family of $4$--manifolds that can be expressed as bundles.
-In particular we propose to study surface bundles.
+It makes sense to study the rich family of $4$--manifolds that can be expressed as bundles.
+In particular we suggest study surface bundles.

 \begin{problem} Study group actions on surface bundles over surfaces. \end{problem} If both the base and fiber surface have non-positive euler characteristic, then these manifolds are aspherical, having trivial higher homotopy groups.
 This leads to the next set of considerations.